I. Program Adoption

 Alerts from Others

-- Notice to the university from a student, identity theft victim, law enforcement, or other person that the university has opened or is maintaining a fraudulent account for a person engaged in identity theft.
+- Notice to the university from a student, identity theft victim, law enforcement, or another person that the university has opened or is maintaining a fraudulent account for a person engaged in identity theft.

 V. Detecting Red Flags

-In order to detect any of the red flags identified above associated with the enrollment of a student, university personnel will take the following steps to obtain and verify the identity of the person opening the account:
+To detect any of the red flags identified above associated with the enrollment of a student, university personnel will take the following steps to obtain and verify the identity of the person opening the account:

 - Require certain identifying information such as name, date of birth, academic records, home address, or other identification.

-- Verify the student’s identity at time of issuance of student identification card (review of driver’s license or other government-issued photo identification).
+- Verify the student’s identity at the time of issuance of student identification card (review of driver’s license or other government-issued photo identification).

-In order to detect any of the red flags identified above for an existing student account, university personnel will take the following steps to monitor transactions on an account:
+To detect any of the red flags identified above for an existing student account, university personnel will take the following steps to monitor transactions on an account:

 - Verify the identification of students if they request information (in person, via telephone, via facsimile, via email).

-- Verify the validity of requests to change billing addresses by mail or email and provide the student a reasonable means of promptly reporting incorrect billing address changes.
+- Verify the validity of requests to change billing addresses by mail or email and provide the student with a reasonable means of promptly reporting incorrect billing address changes.